Also known as: rear step-up, backward step up, rear-foot elevated step up, rfe step-up

 How to Do Reverse Step Up

-1. Set up position: Stand behind a stable step (below knee height).
-Place working foot on the step with other heel lightly touching the floor for balance.
+1. Set up: Stand facing away from a low step.
+Place working foot on step with non-working heel lightly touching the floor for balance.
+Keep hips square.

-6. Controlled descent: Lower slowly by flexing hip and knee together until the non-working heel rests on the floor.
-Reset and repeat, then switch sides.
+6. Controlled descent: Lower slowly by flexing hip and knee together, keeping tension in the working leg.
+Return until non-working heel lightly contacts floor for the next rep.

 Muscle Groups